viklund/courses/ngsintro/1604/labs/chipseq.md

 [//]: # (x correlation)
 [//]: #

-## Part 1: Quality conrol and alignment processing
+## Part 1: Quality control and alignment processing

 ### Assessment of the enrichment in the ChIP-seq data by computing cross correlation